Written by Meg Langston

 Low progesterone can show up in a number of ways, including feeling anxious, spotting, and a 10 day or less luteal phase.
-Could stress be a key factor in the cause of your low progesterone?
+So could stress be a key factor in the cause of your low progesterone?

 The stress hormone, cortisol, is released by the body whenever there is a sympathetic or fight or flight response to a situation.
 This can be from trauma, food sensitivities, too much estrogen in the body, under-sleeping, over-exercising, and more.